medewitt/nccovid/README.md

 [![DOI](https://zenodo.org/badge/254908715.svg)](https://zenodo.org/badge/latestdoi/254908715)
 <!-- badges: end -->

-The goal of this package is to easily retrieve publically available data regarding the SARS-CoV19 outbreak that is occuring with focus on U.S. cases and associated deaths.
+The goal of this package is to easily retrieve publicly available data regarding the SARS-CoV19 outbreak that is occurring with focus on U.S. cases and associated deaths.

 These data are in no way complete and no guarantees are made.